keptn/tutorials/site/tutorials/snippets/09/quality-gates/setupQualityGate.md

     sleep 60
     -->

-1. Go ahead and verify that the slow build has reached your `dev` and `staging` environments by opening a browser for both environments.
+1. Verify that the slow build has reached your `dev` and `staging` environments by opening a browser for both environments.
+This may take 5 to 10 minutes.
 Get the URLs with these commands:

     <!-- command -->
     ```